-- the discussion assumes that you hold your common stock as a capital asset (that is, for investment purposes), and that you do not have a special tax status. - the discussion does not consider tax consequences that depend upon your particular tax situation in addition to your ownership of the common stock. - the discussion does not consider special tax provisions that may be applicable to you if you have relinquished U.S. citizenship or residence. - the discussion is based on current law.
-Changes in the law may change the tax treatment of the common stock, possibly on a retroactive basis. - the discussion does not cover state, local or foreign law, and - we have not requested a ruling from the Internal Revenue Service ("IRS") on the tax consequences of owning the common stock.
+- the discussion assumes that you hold your common stock as a capital asset and that you do not have a special tax status. - the discussion does not consider tax consequences that depend upon your particular tax situation in addition to your ownership of the common stock. - the discussion does not consider special tax provisions that may be applicable to you if you have relinquished U.S. citizenship or residence. - the discussion does not cover state, local or foreign law, and - we have not requested a ruling from the Internal Revenue Service ("IRS") on the tax consequences of owning the common stock.
 As a result, the IRS could disagree with portions of this discussion.